dionyichia/Inflatacare/README.md

 ![InflataCare Dashboard](./assests/Product_Poster.png)

 ## Overview
-InflataCare is a comprehensive web application designed to combat bedsores among elderly and bedridden patients.
+InflataCare is a comprehensive product designed to combat bedsores among elderly and bedridden patients.
 By monitoring pressure points and providing automated inflation controls, the system helps prevent pressure ulcers that develop from prolonged periods in the same position.
-The application interfaces with Arduino IoT Cloud Server to visualize pressure data in real-time and allows caregivers or patients to control inflation settings to redistribute pressure as needed.
+This web application interfaces with Arduino IoT Cloud Server to visualize pressure data in real-time and allows caregivers or patients to control inflation settings to redistribute pressure as needed.

 ## Table of Contents